 Parvoviruses

 The family Parvoviridae is composed of animal-infecting viruses which can collectively infect almost all major vertebrate clades and both proto- and deuterostome invertebrates 60.
-Parvovirus-related sequences (PRS) were by far the most abundant virus sequences amplified from the army ant samples and accounted for 17,419 contigs (77.8% of all virus contigs).
+Parvovirus-related sequences (PRS) were by far the most abundant virus sequences amplified from the army ant samples and accounted for 17,419 contigs (77.8% of all virus contigs ≥200 nt in length, mean size = 469 nt).

 Four hundred and three army ant-associated SF3 helicase domain sequences (a subdomain of the parvovirus NS1 protein) were scattered around the parvovirus SF3 phylogenetic tree and clustered with SF3 sequences from viruses in almost all parvovirus genera with the notable exception of those in genera of the Parvovirinae subfamily (Figure 4).
 This suggests that a range of animals infected by a broad diversity of parvoviruses was likely preyed or scavenged upon by army ant colonies.
 These animals were likely predominantly invertebrates including arthropods, molluscs, annelids, nematodes, and cnidarians (Figure 4).
 This phylogenetic analysis also revealed parvoviruses that might infect army ants.
-Specifically, some clades contained only army ant-derived SF3 sequences (see for instance the clade located between the two ambidensovirus groups, Figure 4) and it is plausible that the parvoviruses from which these sequences were derived may have been directly infecting the army ants.
+Specifically, some clades contained only army ant-derived SF3 sequences (see for instance the clade located between the two ambidensovirus groups, depicted with an ant and a question mark in Figure 4) and it is plausible that the parvoviruses from which these sequences were derived may have been directly infecting the army ants.

 We further focused on the genetic relationships of the NS1 proteins of chapparvovirus isolates because, while these parvoviruses have been primarily identified by metagenomic studies of animal feces, they have also been both isolated from the tissues of vertebrates (including reptiles, mammals, and birds 56,61) and found as endogenous parvoviral elements (EPVs) within invertebrate genomes 62.
 Recently, this parvovirus group was split into two distinct sub-groups corresponding to two newly established genera: Ichthamaparvovirus and Chaphamaparvovirus 60.
 While ichthamaparvoviruses are known to infect fishes and potentially also invertebrates, chaphamaparvoviruses have only so far been found in vertebrates 62.